NORTH WEST ISLAND TRIPS No. 1 & 2

 … The two trips tend to merge together

 Introduction: In 1971 we planned to spend three weeks of our student Christmas holidays on North West Island.
+We were all students at the University of QLD. in Brisbane.
 This was repeated in 1972 by a similar group for two weeks.
 This island is about 40 miles or seventy kilometres out to sea from Gladstone in the Capricorn group of islands on the Great Barrier Reef.
 To get there, we had to charter a boat which could make the all night, eight hour trip to the island.
 It was the Gladstone Star.

 Early in the morning, the island loomed up on the horizon.
 It arose as a thin green sliver of trees on an azure blue sea.
 It floated between sea and sky indicated by a wheeling mass of black birds in the lighter sky.
 These were nesting mutton birds and noddy terns, so we soon discovered.

 People there: Rodney, Geoff, Neville, Gail, Carolyn, Nerolie, Tony & Sherie , Ken Aitken (myself), Trevor (my flatmate), Graeme & Gloria , Alan & two small children, David & Pattie.
 We all in our early 20’s and I was only 22 in 1971.

 - TRIP 2: 1972

 People there: Rodney, Carolyn, Tony & Sherie, Ken Aitken, David (my flatmate), Richard, Yo Menyu